• Skip to primary navigation

 When you set clear, reasonable expectations for how you will use someone’s contact information, there’s no ambiguity.

-3. Provide a clear next step for A Christmas visitor
+3. Provide a clear next step for Christmas visitors

 When a Christmas visitor sets foot in your door, you probably don’t know much about them.
 You don’t know where they’re at spiritually—this could be the first time they stepped inside a church, or they could be a former pastor, an atheist or anything in between.
 You can’t make assumptions about what they believe or what groups, ministries or opportunities they’re ready for.